Adele Jeunette has been a resident of Littleton for 24 years, the same amount of time she's been driving to see lights in the area.

 Our family found it best to park the car and walk around the neighborhood.
 If you try to drive in your car, you'll find that the car's lights wash out the subtle light of the luminaria, ruining the effect.

 Houses at 706-746 W. Easter Pl, Littleton, CO 80120

 Just east of Elati Strett on W Easter Place, you can find several lighted houses in a row.
 I often wish that more blocks could be this way, an extended line of Christmas cheer.
 I've included several photos from the same street below.

 That's right.
 It's called Jackass Hill Road, an apparent homage to the mules who were pastured there during WWI.

 Despite the name, this street is home to a collection of suburban homes, many with a balcony that faces the road.
 The people who live in them have started and maintained a charming tradition: they decorate their balconies with words for the season.
-Look off to the right as you are coming down the hill, and you will see one house with a lighted "JOY," another with "PEACE," "HOPE," and several others.
+Look off to the left as you are coming down the hill, and you will see one house with a lighted "REJOICE" "JOY," another with "HOPE," and another with "JOY."
 See how many you can spot!

 Christmas Holiday Lights at Hudson Gardens Event Center, 6115 S Santa Fe Dr, Littleton, CO 80120